Nottingham-CTU/REDCap-UI-Tweaker/README.md

 This will provide an overview of the alerts as a table.
 Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

+Other modules can add information to the alerts simplified view.
+If you are a module developer, see the [alert provider guide](README-AlertProvider.md) for more information.

 ### Add a 'simplified view' option to the codebook
 If enabled, a button will be added to the codebook page to show a simplified view.
 This will hide any buttons and icons from the codebook table, remove the field number column, simplify the instrument headings and move the field annotations to a separate column.
+Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

+### Add a 'simplified view' option to the user rights page
+If enabled, a button will be added to the alerts and notifications page to show a simplified view.
+This will provide an overview of the user rights as a table showing the rights granted to each role.
+This includes the basic rights and the data viewing/export rights for each data entry instrument.
 Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

 ### Show 'My Projects' in alphabetical order
 If this option is enabled, the list of projects on the 'My Projects' page will be shown in